Fanny Brawne

 Frances "Fanny" Brawne Lindon (9 August 1800 – 4 December 1865) is best known as the fiancée and muse to English Romantic poet John Keats.
 As Fanny Brawne, she met Keats, who was her neighbour in Hampstead, at the beginning of his brief period of intense creative activity in 1818.
 Although his first written impressions of Brawne were quite critical, his imagination seems to have turned her into the goddess-figure he needed to worship, as expressed in Endymion, and scholars have acknowledged her as his muse.

 They became secretly engaged in October 1819, but Keats soon discovered that he was suffering from tuberculosis.
 His condition limited their opportunities to meet, but their correspondence revealed passionate devotion.
 In September 1820, he left for the warmer climate of Rome, and her mother agreed to their marrying on his projected return, but he died there in February 1821, aged twenty-five.

 Brawne drew consolation from her continuing friendship with Keats' younger sister, who was also called Fanny.
 Brawne later married and bore three children, whom she entrusted with the intimate letters Keats had written to her.
 When these were published in 1878, it was the first time the public had heard of Brawne, and they aroused interest among literary scholars.
 But they attracted much venom from the press, which declared her to have been unworthy of such a distinguished figure.
-By contrast, the later publication of Brawne’s letters to Fanny Keats showed her in a more favourable light, greatly improving her reputation.
+This may have been exacerbated by the fact that none of Brawne's letters to Keats have survived, also giving rise to her reputation as a cold and unfeeling personage among earlier Keats scholars.
+By contrast, the later publication of Brawne's letters to Fanny Keats showed her in a more favourable light, greatly improving her reputation.

 Life

 Early life

-Frances (known as Fanny) Brawne was born 9 August 1800 to Samuel and Frances at the Brawnes’ farm near the hamlet of West End, close to Hampstead, England.
+Frances (known as Fanny) Brawne was born 9 August 1800 to Samuel and Frances at the Brawnes' farm near the hamlet of West End, close to Hampstead, England.
 She was the eldest of three surviving children; her brother Samuel was born July 1804, and her sister Margaret was born April 1809 (John and Jane, two other siblings, died in infancy).
 By 1810, her family was in Kentish Town, and on 11 April of that year her father died, at age thirty-five, of consumption.
 Subsequently, Mrs. Brawne moved the family to Hampstead Heath.

-It was in 1818 that the Brawnes went to Wentworth Place—“a block of two houses, white-stuccoed and semi-detached, built three years before by Charles Armitage Brown and Charles Wentworth Dilke”—for the summer, occupying Brown's half of the property.
-Fanny was introduced to a society which was “varied and attractive; young officers from the Peninsular Wars, perhaps from Waterloo... exotic French and Spanish émigrés ...from their lodgings round Oriel House in Church Row and the chapel in Holly Place.”
+It was in 1818 when the Brawnes went to Wentworth Place—"a block of two houses, white-stuccoed and semi-detached, built three years before by Charles Armitage Brown and Charles Wentworth Dilke"—for the summer, occupying Brown's half of the property.
+Fanny was introduced to a society which was "varied and attractive; young officers from the Peninsular Wars, perhaps from Waterloo... exotic French and Spanish émigrés ...from their lodgings round Oriel House in Church Row and the chapel in Holly Place."
 After living at Wentworth Place for a brief time the Brawnes became friends with the Dilkes.